 - Using the highest and lowest traded price of these two days, we drew a price zone.

 - As the market rose, the price zone became a potential support zone.

-- At the end of the first deep pullback down, the price zone offered perfect support to halt the market descent.
+- At the end of the first deep pullback down, the price zone offered concrete support to halt the market descent.

-This is a textbook example.
-Buying when the market dipped into the support zone was a great trade with almost no adverse movement.
+This chart shows a textbook trade example.
+Buying when the market dipped into the support zone resulted in a great trade with almost no adverse movement.

 The next example will show that price action around a support zone is not always as neat.

 This chart shows the daily price bars of Lennar Corporation (LEN on NYSE).

 - We spotted this apparent surge in the market interest.